October 7, 2012

 On Oct.
 1, Orbital rolled the first stage of its first Antares rocket to the pad at the Mid-Atlantic Regional Spaceport at Wallops Island, Va.
 A series of tests on the launch pad will lead to a planned test flight later this year.
 Orbital also plans to fly a demonstration mission to the space station to test the Antares and Cygnus in the coming months.

 The first of SpaceX's Dragon capsules to visit the space station as seen after its ocean splashdown, May 30, 2012.
 (SpaceX)

-Both the Dragon and Cygnus are aimed at replacing an American capability to deliver and, with SpaceX's vehicle, return significant amounts of cargo, including experiments, from the International Space Station — a capability not available since the retirement of the space shuttle
+Both the Dragon and Cygnus are aimed at replacing an American capability to deliver and, with SpaceX's vehicle, return significant amounts of cargo, including experiments, from the International Space Station — a capability not available since the retirement of the space shuttle in 2011.

 "Just over one year after the retirement of the shuttle, we have returned space station cargo resupply missions to U.S. soil," NASA Administrator Charles Bolden said in a statement after the launch.
 "The SpaceX launch tonight marks the official start of commercial resupply missions by American companies operating out of U.S. spaceports like the one right here in Florida."

 The station is also serviced by Russia's Progress cargo capsules, Europe's Automated Transfer Vehicles (ATVs), and Japanese-produced H-II Transfer Vehicles (HTVs).
 All the cargo ships operate without crew members on board.